plone/volto/packages/components/README.md

 import '@plone/components/src/styles/basiq/TextField.css';
 ```

-## Themes
+## Theming

-The idea is that you can use these basic styles while building the theme of your site.
+The idea is that you can use the BasiQ styles as baseline while building the theme of your site.
 You can take advantage of them as they are very thin and basic (almost vanilla CSS for the components).
 Using them as a baseline will allow you to quickly build your theme around them.
 BasiQ provides a simple, yet powerful set of tokenized custom CSS properties that will help you customize your own styles on the top of BasiQ.
 You can override them in your classes while maintaining them for others.

+### Quanta

+This package also features the Quanta components.
+The Quanta theme is an example of it.
-An example of these, are the Quanta components.
-These components use BasiQ as baseline, so they are built upon it and reusing the CSS and custom CSS properties in there.
+These components use BasiQ as baseline (not only in styling, but also in the component side), so they are built upon it and reusing the CSS and custom CSS properties in there.
 Quanta is built upon the basic styles of BasiQ in an additive way, so the use of the Quanta CSS implies to use it upon BasiQ styling.
 You could take Quanta as example to build your own layer of styles over BasiQ for your theme.

-In order to use a theme built upon BasiQ, you need to import both BasiQ and Quanta CSS:
+In order to use a theme built upon BasiQ, you need to import both BasiQ and the theme CSS, in this order:

 ```js
 import '@plone/components/basiq.css';
 import '@plone/components/quanta.css';
 ```

-You have the option of doing it selectively too:
+You have the option of doing it selectively per component too:

 ```js
 import '@plone/components/src/styles/basiq/TextField.css';
 import '@plone/components/src/styles/quanta/TextField.css';
 ```

-Take a look at the implementation of the Quanta components, using the BasiQ ones as baseline.
+Take a look at the implementation of the Quanta components, using the BasiQ ones as baseline in the `quanta` folders.

 Alternatively, as RAC allows, you can also drop your own basic set of styles.
 You can take the BasiQ styles as reference.
 You can even bring your own CSS framework and make BasiQ get the styling in there using the utilities of your choice.
-It's even possible to use Tailwind for styling the components in this package, using the RAC styling approaches.
+It's even possible to use TailwindCSS for styling the components in this package, using the RAC styling approach.

 ## Components list